MrSachin7/WalletShare/README.md

 - [x] Add an expenditure with appropriate category, date, amount, and a small note so that I can track my expenditures.
 - [x] Add new expenditure of my own liking so that i can properly categorize my expenditures.
 - [x] Filter my expenditures by category and date.
-- [ ] Visualize by expenditures in different graph formats of different categories at different time.
+- [x] Visualize by expenditures in different graph formats of different categories at different time.
-- [ ] Send friend request to other users, so that I can add them as a friend.
+- [x] Send friend request to other users, so that I can add them as a friend.
-- [ ] Accept or reject a friend request, so I can decide who to as a friend.
+- [x] Accept or reject a friend request, so I can decide who to as a friend.
-- [ ] Create a group, so that I can add friends to share expenditures.
+- [x] Create a group, so that I can add friends to share expenditures.
-- [ ] Add friends by their username to the group, so I can share expenditures.
+- [ ] Add friends  to the group, so I can share expenditures.
 - [ ] Add expenditures to the group so that I can share expenditures.
 - [ ] Join a group using the group code so i can join a group.
 - [ ] Generate a QR code for the group.